 CAUGHT: Man arrested on home invasion, battery charges

+ASCENSION PARISH - Deputies with the Ascension Parish Sheriff's Office arrested a man wanted on home invasion and simply battery charges.

-UPDATE: Authorities say Darien Bennett was located and arrested Tuesday morning after deputies received a tip on his whereabouts.
+According to the sheriff's office 24-year-old Darien Bennett has located and arrested Tuesday morning after law enforcement received a tip about his whereabouts.

-He will be booked into the Ascension Parish Jail.
+Bannett was booked into the Ascension Parish Jail.

-ASCENSION PARISH - Deputies with the Ascension Parish Sheriff's Office are looking 24-year-old Darien Bennett.

-Authorities say Bennett is wanted on charges of home invasion and simple battery.
-Bennett is approximately 5'9", 160 pounds, and has tattoos around his neck.

 More News